inspircd/docker/README.md

 ### Using self-generated certificates

 This container image generates a self-signed TLS certificate on start-up as long as none exists.
+This is intended for testing only and you should provide a real key and certificate from a trusted authority once testing is complete.
 To use this container with TLS enabled:

 ```console
 $ docker run --name inspircd -p 6667:6667 -p 6697:6697 inspircd/inspircd-docker